cloudogu/jenkins/docs/development/plugin_test_en.md

 # Test Plugin compatibility

-While investigating an upgrade to JAVA 17 for the Jenkins-Dogu, some problems with Jenkins-plugins have been noticed.
+While investigating an upgrade to Java 17 for the Jenkins-Dogu, some problems with Jenkins-plugins have been noticed.

 The Jenkins-Dogu potentially has a lot of plugins installed.
-These plugins need to compatible with the current Jenkins-Version and the underlying JAVA-Version (currently JAVA 11).
+These plugins need to be compatible with the current Jenkins-Version and the underlying JAVA-Version (currently Java 11).

-When Jenkins- or JAVA needs to be upgrade the plugins should be tested with the new version.
+When Jenkins- or Java needs to be upgrade the plugins should be tested with the new version.

 ## Testing using the Jenkins-CLI
-The Jenkins-CLI has the ability to list all installed Plugins and also interact with them using a groovy-script.
+The Jenkins-CLI has the ability to list all installed plugins and also interact with them using a groovy-script.

 The following commands were executed inside the Jenkins-Dogu-Docker-Container.
 It is possible to run them from another host, but then the CES needs a proper SSL-certificate.
 Otherwise, the Jenkins-CLI does not accept the certificate.